The Circle of Chaos

 The childer of Malkav bear two curses: immortal undeath and madness.
 From emotionless sociopaths to raving lunatics and everything in between, the Malkavians nonetheless command startling insight.
 Does what they know drive them to madness or does their insanity allow them too peer into a world the rest of us fear to see? -- Clanbook: Malkavian - Revised Edition

-Upon the Embrace, all Malkavians are afflicted with an insurmountable insanity that fractures their outlook for every night thereafter, making their unlives one of madness.
-Some consider this a form of oracular insight, while others simply consider them dangerous.
+Upon the Embrace, all Malkavians are afflicted with an insurmountable insanity that fractures their outlook for every night thereafter, making their unlives one of personal madness.
+This in no way implies that Malkavians are drooling idiots or incapable of creative, intelligent, rational or even logical thought.
+It's just that their mental wiring often manifests in various forms, depending on their particular mental infliction.
+Some even consider a Malkavian's peculiarities as a form of oracular insight, while others simply consider them dangerous.

 (See DERANGEMENTS at the end of this page, or CLICK HERE.)